Title: Retired Public Health Service Officer

 Patricia Davison Mail, PhD, Retired Public Health Service Officer, has been recognized by Marquis Who’s Who Top Health Care Providers for dedication, achievements, and leadership in Medicine.

-Born in Kamloops, Canada to George Allen and Constance Mail, Dr. Mail studied with the University of Arizona and earned an MS from Smith College in Northampton, Massachusetts.
+Born in Kamloops, British Columbia, Canada, to George Allen and Constance Mail, Dr. Mail studied with the University of Arizona and earned an MS from Smith College in Northampton, Massachusetts.
 She completed a MPH from Yale University in 1967 and a MA back at the University of Arizona before her commission.
-She conducted postgraduate work with Seattle University, and while working as extramural science administrator for the National Institute on Alcohol Abuse and Alcoholism, she completed a PhD from the University of Maryland.
-Dr. Mail has served as chief and branch chief of the National Health Service Corps, and taught in numerous settings, including the Medicine Creek Tribal College.
+She conducted postgraduate work with Seattle University, and while working as an extramural science administrator for the National Institute on Alcohol Abuse and Alcoholism, she completed a PhD from the University of Maryland.
+Dr. Mail has served as chief and branch chief of the National Health Service Corps, and taught in numerous settings, including the Medicine Creek Tribal College and the University of Washington from 1999 to 2004.

-For many years in public health, Dr. Mail received a 2002 Tom Drummey Award from the Washington State Public Health Association, as well as a 1999 Executive Director’s Citation and a 1998 Judith Miller Award from the American Public Health Association.
+For her many years in public health, Dr. Mail received a 2002 Tom Drummey Award from the Washington State Public Health Association, as well as a 1999 Executive Director’s Citation and a 1998 Judith Miller Award from the Society for Public Health Education.
 Among many honors, she has also received grant support from the National Defense Education Act, and served as the president of the American Public Health Association in 2006.
-Dr. Mail is a member or lifetime member of numerous military and medical societies, notably the Military Officers Association of America, the Association of Military Surgeons of the United States, and the American Association for Health Education.
+Dr. Mail is a member or lifetime member of numerous military and medical societies, notably the Military Officers Association of America, the Association of Military Surgeons of the United States, and the Society for Public Health Education.
 Dr. Mail has appeared in Who’s Who Among Human Services Professionals, Who’s Who in America, Who’s Who in American Education, Who’s Who in Medicine and Healthcare, Who’s Who in the West, and Who’s Who of American Women.